bordeltabernacle/ansible_networking_vagrant_setup/README.md

 ### Vagrant Shared Folders

 Ansible is not always able to save temporary files in Vagrant shared folders.
+Issue [#4386](https://github.com/ansible/ansible-modules-core/issues/4386).
 This disrupts many attributes of Ansible such as creating backup configuration files.
 To get around this a `tmp` directory is created in the home directory and files can be saved here and moved into the shared directory.